 How To Remove Tape-In Extensions

 Or rather, how not to remove tape-ins… this is where my experience with extensions went completely awry.
 A few weeks before I decided to remove them, I’d asked my stylist to remove an extension that felt like it was only partially attached.
 He used a salon formula to remove it and it took him a while.
-There were lots of tugging and, “I’m sorry”s.
+There was lots of tugging and, “I’m sorry’s.”
 He hadn’t seen an extension so tightly secured, ever.
 A few days later, I felt a pea sized portion of glue still nestled in my hair where he removed the extension, so I purchased the salon formula glue remover and it did just about nothing; I lost most of the hair attached to that piece of glue.

 My friends all use coconut oil to remove their tape-in extensions.
 The extension care instructions read not to use any conditioner/oil products near the tape because it dissolves the glue.
 Makes sense that this would remove the extension.
 Having had the previous glue remover experience, I went into it armed with, coconut oil, glue remover and the confidence of my friends.